 For decades, dental braces have helped patients develop healthy smiles.
-Over four million people in the U.S. wear braces, and 25 percent of these individuals are adults.
-If you have a misaligned jaw or out-of-place teeth, be sure to ask your dentist if braces are right for you.
-Crooked teeth can put extra pressure on certain parts of your mouth and lead to serious complications later on in life.
-Although braces may seem intimidating, listen to your dentist if they recommend you see an orthodontist.
+Over 4 million people in the U.S. wear braces, and 25% of these individuals are adults.1 If you have a misaligned jaw or out-of-place teeth, be sure to ask your dentist if braces are right for you.
+Crooked teeth can put extra pressure on certain parts of your mouth and lead to serious complications later on in life.2 Although braces may seem intimidating, listen to your dentist if he or she recommends you see an orthodontist.
 Dental braces can be painless and are often a permanent solution for fixing your teeth.
 Correcting crooked teeth will help boost your self-confidence and give you the healthy smile you’ve always wanted.

 Dental braces have brackets that run along a wire and affix to your teeth.
 Together, the brackets and wire press against your teeth to move them slightly so that they will become straight and properly aligned.
 They are usually used to help close gaps or correct crooked teeth.

 Today’s braces are made out of many different materials, making them less noticeable than ever before.
 Teenagers and young adults sometimes enjoy getting braces made in several different colors.
 Although these braces are more noticeable, individuals can choose colors that express their unique personalities and styles.
 Other people prefer clear braces that are virtually invisible.
 Either way, contemporary braces are usually made out of ceramic brackets and wires rather than metal.